 Last and fashionably late to the party is State Street Global Advisers (SSGA), which in February 2020 announced its SPDR S&P/ASX 200 Fund (STW) ETF will have it’s fee reduced from 0.19% to 0.13%, effective from March 2020.
 With $3.6b at the time of the announcement, the fee reduction will save investors $2.2m per year.

 Low cost index ETFs continue to attract the majority of investor money.
 In a couple of years the low-cost VAS has quickly caught up to the higher fee STW.
 The A200 ETF is also gaining traction.

 The State Street owned SPDR S&P/ASX 200 ETF (STW) was forced to follow suit with the fee reduction to remain competetive, after leaving it’s fee unchanged for many years.
 STW saw large outflows moving into cheaper products.

 Their late inaction has proved costly, as we discussed in our 2019 ETF Research, BetaShares knocked SPDR out of 3rd spot in the race for the largest ETF provider.
 STW was the ETF with the highest level of net outflows over the 12 months to March 2019, with investors pulling over $200m out of STW.

 Lower cost ETFs have provided better returns

 As part of our 2019 ETF Research, we found the average ETF fee has actually increased over time as more expensive ETFs are coming to market.
 However, it’s the lower cost index ETFs that continue to deliver better performance.

-Index-based ETFs investing in Australian shares returned 13% over the last year on average compared to active ETFs which returned just 6%.
+Index-based ETFs investing in Australian shares returned 24.7% in 2019 on average compared to active ETFs which returned just 18.5%.
 This is why we continue to advise clients to stick with the boring but brilliant low-cost indexes rather than be tempted by higher-cost alternatives.

 Lower ETF fees benefit you